slerman12/Help-me/6-Indebted.md

 I want the university to apologize for its actions, take accountability, and remediate the damages.
 More generally, I have had my faith in humanity destroyed and I want my faith in humanity, and a reason to want to live, [restored](https://github.com/slerman12/Help-me/blob/main/4-Faith.md).

-Here is some of the work I did and had to do for them at less than minimum wage, as of course many witnesses can confirm:
+Here is some of the work I did and had to do for them at less than minimum wage:

 (neural) Architecture Systems: